jhagu/graphql-mongodb-auth-boilerplate/README.md

-# GraphQL Server with MongoDB BoilerPlate #
+# GraphQL Server with MongoDB boilerplate #

 This is a boilerplate to build a graphql server with graphql-yoga and mongoose ODM.
 Main features: